 Current Season 2025-26

-58 teams have entered the Yorkshire League for the 2025-26 season, an increase of two from last year.
-We welcome five new teams and three clubs have each withdrawn one of their teams.
+58 teams played in the Yorkshire League for the 2025-26 season, an increase of two from last year.
+We welcomed five new teams and three clubs each withdrew one of their teams.

-The Competition Rules have been updated for 2025-26 and can also be found by clicking on the link in the right hand panel.
+The Competition Rules were updated for 2025-26 and can be found by clicking on the link in the right hand panel.
 The changes relate to the requirement for clubs to publish accessibility statements (rule 7) and a clarification of rules 26 and 27 relating to resolution of disputes and appeals.
 The League Secretary will be happy to provide further information if it is needed.

 At the YCBA AGM on 8th June 2024 a question was asked about the Yorkshire League Rules relating to rearrangement of matches by agreement between the teams.
 The Yorkshire League Committee (YLC) agreed that a statement of its approach to the application of the Rules would be placed on the website.